Adolis García Player Props: Rangers vs. Padres

 Adolis García At The Plate

-- In 44.6% of his games this year, Garcia has notched at least one RBI.
-In 22 of those games (21.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in eight contests.
+- In 45 games this year (44.1%), Garcia has picked up an RBI, and in 22 of those games (21.6%) he had more than one.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.